Updated November 2023

 Considerations you might want to keep in mind when choosing a campsite might include whether it is large (and therefore likely to have a wider range of amenities) or small (and therefore likely to offer a quieter more tranquil environment); whether it is close to a town or other urban area or in the remote wilds of the country; and whether the campsite is better suited to serving as a longer-term base for your holiday or a short-term stay whilst you are touring.

 Planning your route might be one of the most exciting stages of preparing for your European expedition.

 One of the longest established of European mapmakers is Michelin, which has a history of more than one hundred years in the business.
-But there are any number of alternatives available, and the website About Travel lists a number of these.
+But there are a number of alternatives available.

 Poring over a map in this way by be one of the best ways of tailoring your route exactly as you want it, with diversions and excursions to whatever points of interest may attract you along the way.

 These days, of course, online route planning makes things considerably easier, with detailed routes illustrated at the mere click of a button.

 The AA’s online route planner, for example, is able to show you not only the most direct route between two points on the map but also to highlight places of interest and sights to see along the way.
 GPS manufacturer TomTom is able to calculate the “smartest route” for your journey, drawing on current road speed data, real-time traffic information and daily updates of such mapping information.

 Whether your caravan is parked and laid up, whether you are taking it out for a trip, but especially if you are planning a holiday with it in mainland Europe, adequate insurance is likely to be an important consideration